proton-penguin/debian-gnome-cleaner/README.md

 # debian-gnome-cleaner
-This script will remove most of the gnome bloats installed on debian (based) operating system.
+This script will remove most of the gnome bloats preinstalled on debian (based) operating system.

 ## Programs that won't be removed automatically
 - Nautilus (file explorer)